-18. What kind of physical effort do you use in your position?
-What environmental conditions are you physically exposed to in your position?
+18. What kind of physical effort is used to perform this job?
+What environmental conditions in this position physically exposed to on the job?
 Indicate the amount of time and intensity of each activity and condition.
-Refer to instructions on page 2.
+Refer to instructions.

 This is a very rigorous job, and conditions can be extreme.
+Employee must pass a physical fitness test annually.
 On wildfires, as well as during other tasks, employee will be walking on uneven, wet, and/or steep surfaces, carrying heavy loads, carrying tools, and using them to dig or cut fire control lines.

 Transporting and driving heavy equipment when fighting fire and for forest cultivation off road and in hills and lowlands.
 Carrying fire hose and pumps to and from fires.
 Climbing up and down hills of all degrees of slope.
 Getting in and out of tall fire equipment on a regular basis.
 Occasionally working 10 to 16 hours a day for numerous days in a row.